Tanzania Safari Tours

 Tanzania has two capital cities, Dar-es-Salam, which is the economic capital and is on the coast with the Indian Ocean, and Dodoma in the central region, which is the legislative capital.
 After Independence, Tanganyika joined with the islands of Zanzibar archipelago in the Indian Ocean to form the Republic of Tanzania.
 Zanzibar is a collection of beautiful white sand beaches which is also called the gateway of Africa.
 It was a very important island in pre-colonial trade and reaped huge dividends from spice trade.
 Today Pemba Island of the Zanzibar archipelago is still the highest producer of cloves.
 Its history with Arab rulers, Portuguese traders, European colonizers and Indian workers has left it with a fabulous blend of cultures, music and cuisines.
 Zanzibar in Persian means “coast of the blacks".
 Tanzania is also uniquely known for being one of the only three countries that share a national anthem.
 Their national anthem, “Mungu Ibariki Africa" is shared by Zimbabwe and South Africa.

-Tanzania is popular for its exotic wildlife and ancient tribes each with their own unique cultures.
+Tanzania safari tours are popular for its exotic wildlife and ancient tribes each with their own unique cultures.
 It comprises of 130 tribes each with their own tribal masks, crafts, fashion, cuisine, music and poetry.

 Tanzania is also well known for its physical wonders like Mountain Kilimanjaro which draws thousands of tourists to the country every year.
 Mount Kilimanjaro is the highest mountain in Africa and the highest free standing mountain in the world.
 It stands at 19,341ft above sea level and with its majestic snowcapped peaks, it gives thrills and chills to people all around the world who come to scale its summit.
 It has even been a backdrop for many Guineas Book of Records feats like the first man to reach its highest peak, the first man to reach the peak on a wheel chair, the first limbless man to crawl to peak and even the furthest pizza delivery on earth!
 The Kilimanjaro also has 5 climatic zones from farmland at the foot through to alpine meadow to barren lunar landscape with snow at its highest peaks.
 The United States of America has seven climatic zones in comparison.